Bekiboo/J-Connault_Resume/docs/index.md

 ## Related Experience

-### **Internship**
+### Internship

-- _November 2023 - January 2024_
+`November 2023 - Januay 2024`
-- **DigitalAdventures.io**, Andorra
+**DigitalAdventures.io**, Andorra

-  Developed a web application for psychologists, managing patients, agendas, and payments.
+Developing a web application for psychologist to help them manage their patients, their agenda and their payments.
+I am in charge of patients management and note taking.

-  **Technologies:** Sveltekit, Tailwind, Supabase, TypeScript
+#### Sveltekit - Tailwind - Supabase - Typescript

-### **Freelance Work - Elevatus Foundation, Web Developer**
+### Freelance Work

-- _September 2022 - Present_
+`September 2022 - Present`

-  - Developed a comprehensive website, demonstrating autonomy.
+**Elevatus Foundation**, Web Developer

+Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
-  - Increased donor retention by over 20% with a functional blog and authentication features.
+Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.

-  **Technologies:** Sveltekit, Tailwind, Supabase, TypeScript

-### **Freelance Work - CharityVision, Prototype Developer**
+#### Sveltekit - Tailwind - Supabase - Typescript

-- _September 2022 - November 2022_
+`September 2022 - November 2022`
+**CharityVision**, Prototype Developer

-  - Developed a website from inception, securing 3 new corporate donors in 2023.
+Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
-  - Implemented a functional blog with admin controls and authentication features.
+Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.

-  **Technologies:** Sveltekit, Tailwind, Supabase, TypeScript

-### **Freelance Work - Hozint, Web Developer**
+#### Sveltekit - Tailwind - Supabase - Typescript

-- _March 2023 - April 2023_
+`March 2023 - April 2023`
+**Hozint**, Web Developer

-  - Developed a website, securing 3 new corporate donors in 2023.
+Developed a website from inception to completion, demonstrating complete autonomy, resulting in fiinding 3 new corporate donors in 2023.
-  - Implemented a functional blog with admin controls and authentication features.
+Designed and implemented a functional blog with admin controls and authentication features, increasing donor retention by more than 20%.

-  **Technologies:** Svelte, JSDocs, MapLibre
+#### Svelte - JSDocs - MapLibre

 ## Service and Work History